grnet/synnefo/docs/cyclades-api-guide.rst

 API as a multi-operation request.
 The individual operations implemented through this request are in many cases completely different between the two APIs.
-Although this document focuses on Synnefo operations, differences and similarities between the APIs are also briefed in this section.
+Although this document focuses on Synnefo operations, differences and similarities between the APIs are also briefed.

 |